 Higher Maintenance Costs

-Supporting a public API often requires robust infrastructure, detailed documentation, and ongoing developer support, which can be resource-intensive.
+Supporting a public API requires robust documentation, developer support, and regular updates, which can be resource-intensive.

 Enhanced Security